The Cinematic Universe of Corporate Videos: Unveiling the Wonder of Brand Storytelling

 Every good story needs a hero.
 In corporate videos, this could be:

-- An employee being affected by workplace obstacles
+- An employee navigating workplace challenges

 - A customer benefiting from a product or service